 Theatre 8/Year 3 invites students to develop a deeper appreciation and application of drama.
 Coursework begins with theatre foundations as a tool for self-awareness such as physical expression, vocal technique, improvisation, and collaborative work.
 Students will experience the elements of theatre in a hands-on approach by artistically investigating roles such as actor, director and designer.
 Units of study include: “The Actor as a Student of Humanity” which ties into the Washington, D.C. field study and interdisciplinary units in Language and Literature and Art; Improvisation, Theatre History through Scene Study and a Performance Practicum.
 Students work together as an ensemble towards the common goal of presenting formal performances and devised presentations.

 In addition to the MYP Theatre course offerings, St. Mary’s presents an annual spring musical for students in grades 3-8.
 Each participant is offered a role in the cast and/or creative team and crew.
 Students have a voice in selecting the musical each year.
 Middle school students have the opportunity to take on leadership roles in production design, stage management, choreography and directing.
-Recent past production include: The Lion King, Jr., The King and I and Beauty and the Beast, Jr. This year we are performing Shrek, The Musical, Jr.
+Recent past production include: The Lion King, Jr., The King and I, Beauty and the Beast, Jr., Shrek, The Musical, Jr., and Seussical Jr.

 Theatre Areas of Study